hvmzajahangir/aws-cdk-react-app-deployment-pipeline/README.md

 ## Install and setup the AWS CLI and ensure your user has the relevant permissions

-For quick setup guide, follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+For a quick setup guide, follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ## Setup a GitHub repository for 'my-react-app'